muzhma/pjen/readme.md

 {{ scripts }}
 ```

-These tags will be replaced with the contents following the tags in the input files.
+These tags will be replaced with the contents following the tags in the input files, with the indentation matched.

+TODO:
+[ ] Deal with empty lines within template input files
+[ ] Specify name of project
+[ ] Ability to add multiple of each type/custom tags